jackjazb/crafting-room/README.md

 ```

 ## CD
-In progress - will need to use `docker compose build frontend` and `docker compose up --no-deps -d frontend` to rebuild the frontend container.
+In progress - will need to use `DOCKER_BUILDKIT=0 docker compose up -d --build` to rebuild everything.